YashidaHehehe/Volume-Control-Using-Hands/README.md

 ##########################

-GET OUTPUT FROM LINE 56 FROM volumncontrol.py and set the maximum and minimum lenth achieved from index to thumb and set the value on line 59 accordingly.
+Get output from line 56 from volumncontrol.py and set the maximum and minimum length achieved from index to thumb and set the value on line 59 accordingly.